ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 In the first parts I mainly addressed the canonical definitions of testing, the typical difficulties that arise, and potential strategies to progressively get better at testing.
 By now, with the bold assumption that you possess a shred of common sense (and survival instinct), you should at least have a strong feeling that testing in data science should have a much greater importance, to say the least.

-But sadly, there will always be some junky data scientist snorting LinkedIn posts and drunk on Jeff Bezos' apocryphal success stories, to tell you how special his work is, and how testing does not work for him.
+But sadly, there'll always be some junky data scientist snorting LinkedIn posts and drunk on Jeff Bezos' apocryphal success stories, to tell you how special his work is, and how testing does not work for him.
-Despite my strong desire to pulverize said person on the spot and curse all their family branches for the next 13 generations, I will momentarily refrain from violence.
+Despite my strong desire to vaporize said person on the spot and curse all their family branches for the next 13 generations, I will momentarily refrain from violence.

-Instead I will try to address some reasonable objections one could raise regarding quirks and specificities that make testing in the data world trickier.
+Instead I'll try to address some reasonable objections one could raise regarding quirks and specificities that make testing in the data world trickier.
-But don't mistake this moment of kindness for any form of weakness, at the end you will have no excuses left.
+But don't mistake this moment of kindness for any form of weakness, at the end you'll have no excuses left.

 ## The Specific Problems With Testing In Data Science

 ### The Hidden Forms Of Couplings

-As mentioned previously for the ones sleeping in the back of the classroom, data scientists largely deal with large collections of records.
+As mentioned previously for the ones sleeping in the back of the classroom, data scientists largely deal with large amounts of... data.
+This means the first action is typically to pull something from a database (lucky you), or read a decently structured CSV (we all have to eat), a manually filled excel file (fly you fools!) or way worse, and believe me you don't want to know.
+Do you remember what I said about testing, let alone TDD, being difficult with I/O and external coupling?

-Writing tests in data science is particularly difficult because most of the objects we deal with are collections of items, usually quite complex.
+In addition, the testing process is particularly difficult because most of the objects we deal with are collections of items, usually quite complex.
+Now add a sprinkle of types and object structures which are usually looser than you own mother morals.
-Those items are usually independent only in the best case scenarios but most likely related to each other in some kind of nasty way.
+On top of that, these items are usually independent only in the best case scenarios but most likely related to each other in some kind of nasty way.
 How many times did you have to do an analysis in which on record at a given time strongly influence what was to be done on surrounding elements, but only until variable B changes to a different value?

 You don't believe me?
 Let's assume for ungodly reasons, that you can only use 50% of your dataset for training your model, are you keeping the latest 50%, the oldest, or randomly discarding data?